amitha511/interpreter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project is a lightweight interpreter executing assignment commands by order. <br />
+The project is a lightweight interpreter that is able to execute commands. <br />
-The input of the program is a text file , contains a series of text based assignment commands. <br />
+The input of the program is a text file , contains a series of text based commands. <br />
 The program analyzes the text, executes the commands and finally prints the values of all the variables. </br> </br>